norsk-gjeldsinformasjon/api-docs/docs/howto/deliver-debt-data/API_reference.md

 GET /debt-information/v1/loans/{financialInstitutionID}
 ```

-Called by NoGi daily at **05:00 UTC**.
+Called by NoGi daily, queued some time after **05:00 UTC**.
 Returns the complete dataset for all customers.
 Paging required if > 100 MB.

 ### Query parameters